 The next time you plan to camp at Pipestone Creek Campground, you won’t need to drive out mid-week to secure your spot!
 Instead, book your site from the convenience of your home or smart device on our new on-line reservation system!

-- Book individual campsites as far in advance up to October 15, 2018
+- Book individual campsites in advance up to October 15, 2018

 - View a map that shows the location of each available site

 - Read about individual site sizes, occupancy, and available amenities.
 Your reservation permits one camping unit and one vehicle per campsite.

 - Select and reserve a campsite according to your own needs and preferences

 - Pay your fees on-line via Visa or MasterCard.

 - See Online Reservation Guidelines for further details